Pieter-OHearn/Pieter-OHearn/README.md

 <h1 align="center">Hi, I'm Pieter 👋</h1>
 <h3 align="center">Senior Full-Stack Engineer | Building secure, user-centric digital identity solutions</h3>

----

 ### 🧭 About Me
 I'm a full-stack engineer passionate about **clean architecture**, **developer experience**, and **human-centred design**.
-I enjoy crafting thoughtful systems that balance reliability, security, and delight, from mobile frameworks to cloud backends.
+I enjoy designing systems that feel reliable, secure, and seamless to use, from mobile frameworks to cloud backends.

 When I'm not shipping code, you’ll probably find me exploring Amsterdam’s coffee scene ☕ or planning my next side project.

----

 ### 🚀 Current Projects

 #### 🐨 **CodeKoala**
 A playful yet powerful CLI tool for **AI-assisted code reviews and commit messages**, designed to analyse `git diff`s and suggest improvements based on best practices.
-*Built with Python, configurable for both local and API-based LLMs.*
+*Built with Python, optimised for local LLMs.*

 #### ☕ **Global Grounds**
 A cross-platform **coffee journal app** built with **Expo, React Native, and a Node.js backend using DynamoDB, deployed on AWS**.